mlrun/functions/README.md

-# functions
+# Function Templates and Examples

-MLRun template functions and examples
+This repo stores ML and data processing related functions and examples